cdelorme/dot-files/readme.md

 - Support for git information in your prompt
 - Colored output by default with various terminal commands
 - Fully configured vim with common plugins
+- If supplied a username will download your github public keys to ~/.ssh/authorized_keys

 ## Dependencies